kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    any victims with priority higher than N. This could limit the number of the potential victims to check at the cost of additional scheduling feasibility checks.

-1. Non-uniform priority across CompositePodGroups.
+1. Non-uniform priority and preemption policy across CompositePodGroups.

-   The `CompositePodGroup` concept is also being introduced to Workload API.
-We can envision a case where different `CompositePodGroups` will require to have different preemption priorities.
-   To achieve that, we could introduce `PriorityClassName` field also at the `CompositePodGroup` level, with the semantic that lower-level structure overwrites the higher-level one (e.g. priority set for `PodGroup` overwrites the priority for `CompositePodGroup`).
-So the API and semantics proposed in this KEP would allow for achieving it in backward compatible way.
+   With `CompositePodGroup` we enforce that all entities across a workload hierarchy share the same `priority` and `preemptionPolicy`.
+We can envision a future case where different `CompositePodGroup`s within a hierarchy require different preemption priorities or policies.
+To achieve that, we could relax this validation in the future so that lower-level structures can override higher-level ones (e.g. priority set for a `PodGroup` overrides the priority of its parent `CompositePodGroup`).

 1. Non-uniform (Composite)PodGroups